isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 data type.

-A good way to proceed here is to work backwards; starting from each constructor, we can determine how to it in order to show our desired less-than-or-equal-to relationship.
+A good way to proceed here is to work backwards; starting from each constructor, we can determine how to use it in order to show our desired less-than-or-equal-to relationship.

 The case of `ctor:zero` is easy, since `ctor:zero` is the smallest element, we have the case that `ctor:zero` `type:≤` `n`, for any other number `n`!